 Scoop.me offers media and authors all over the world the opportunity to republish the content shared on Scoop.me free of charge – both for print and online.
 The articles can either be translated or republished in the original language.

 We know it is challenging to cover all the important issues, to invest resources in research and disseminate important news quickly and accurately – especially for independent reporting trying to overcome the right-wing and conservative media paradigm.

-However, if you would like to support our project of free news sharing and help us make Scoop.me known, we would appreciate you setting a link to the original article and author on Scoop.me.
+However, if you would like to support our project of free news sharing and help us make Scoop.me known, we would appreciate you setting a link to the original article and name the author on Scoop.me.

 If possible, we would also kindly ask you for an informal notification to office(at)scoop.me so that we know which of our stories are shared around the world.